ronram5126/steamworkshopdownloader/README.md

-# Steam Workshop Downloader
+# Steam Workshop Collection Downloader

-Simple steam workshop downloader built using nodejs.
-Follow the instruction below to use this.
+Simple steam workshop collection downloader built using nodejs. *This package only downloads workshop collections, not individual workshop file. please use [Steam Workshop Download](http://steamworkshop.download/) for individual packages.* Follow the instruction below to use this.

 1. Firstly you will need Node JS installed in your pc. you can get it from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 2. Download or Clone the repository.